fdellwing/bitburner-1/docs/BN12-Recursion.md

 3) Set sleeves to working out all 4 combat skills
 4) Set main to working out at powergym to increase each combat skill to 100
 5) Join the blade burner division
-6) Set all sleeves to comitting homicide
+6) Set all sleeves to committing homicide
 7) Set main to committing homicide
 8) When at -54000 karma create the gang.
 9) Start bladeburner script
 10) Start gang management script.
+11) Set sleeves to shock recovery
-11) At $500m buy tor, and all the darkweb programs.
+12) At $500m buy tor, and all the darkweb programs.
-12) Purchase RAM upgrade
+13) Purchase RAM upgrade
-13) Start stock management script.
+14) Start stock management script.
-14) Start the remote hacking scripts, and fucking joes guns
+15) Start the remote hacking scripts, and fucking joes guns
-15) Install augmentations and start phase II when the following is true:
+16) Install augmentations and start phase II when the following is true:
     - Purchased The Blade's Simulacrum $150b
     - Purchased EsperTech Bladeburner Eyewear
     - EMS-4 Recombination